 Day 10: Pakse Departure (B)

 Complete our tour with return transport to the hotel.
 It is time for students to enjoy a free morning to do something at their own pace.
-Then students will be transferred to the Pakse Airport to catch their departure flight.
-The school trip ends.
+Then, students will be transferred to Pakse Airport to catch their departure flight.
+Educational school trip ends.